Table of Contents

 Black Peppercorns | Medium-Low | 1–1.5 minutes | Sharper bite |

-Fix It: Spread the roasted spices on a plate or baking sheet and let them cool completely before grinding or storing.
+Fix It: Spread roasted spices on a clean plate or baking sheet.
+Let them cool completely (5-10 minutes) before grinding or storing in airtight containers away from light.

 1. Best Pan for Dry Roasting: Lodge Cast Iron Skillet